Nau Mai, Haere Mai

-The research is part of an international study associated with the Resilience Research Centre in Canada.
-It is funded in NZ by the Ministry of Business, Innovation and Employment and is made up of two related projects.
-Both projects focus on young people with complex needs.
-Approximately 1500 young people, aged from 12-17 years old are involved in these studies.
+The research began in 2008 as part of an international study at the Resilience Research Centre in Canada.
+It is funded by the NZ Ministry of Business Innovation and Employment.
+There are three projects.
+Two have been completed and one forms the core of this website.
+All projects focus on rangatahi with complex needs.
+Approximately 1500 rangatahi aged between 12 and 17 years formed the foundation for the research.

 The Pathways to Resilience Research Project

-This is a 6 year study looking at what services young people in NZ have used and what their experiences have been.
-Its aim is to identify services and strategies that are successful in assisting young people to achieve positive outcomes in their lives.
+This was a 6 year study looking at what services rangatahi in Aotearoa used and what their experiences have been.
+It aimed to identify services and strategies that were successful in assisting them to achieve positive outcomes.

 The Youth Transitions Research

-This is a longitudinal study that follows youth as they move into adulthood.
-It explores the strategies they use and their strengths, abilities, plans, relationships and services to help them cope with hard times and to make successful transitions to adulthood.
+This was a longitudinal study that followed rangatahi as they moved into adulthood.
+It explored the strategies they used, their strengths and abilities, plans and relationships and that services that helped them cope with hard times and to make successful transitions to adulthood.